epccs/Gravimetric/readme.md

 Is this comparable to a PLC?
 Probably not, in general, it should be impossible to cause a PLC to crash its software, but that does not stop it from causing severe damage.
 Executing binary files is a whole different game; the program can both crash and do severe damage.
 The upshot is the application is only limited by what the microcontroller can do (the training wheels are off, so use this at your own risk).

 This board has a serial bus that allows multiple boards to be connected to a Single Board Computer (SBC).
-The 40 pin header is for a Raspberry Pi but other SBC's also work (I do not test them).
+The 40 pin header is for a Raspberry Pi, but other SBC's also work (I do not test them).
 I use a Pi Zero (and Zero W which has WiFi).
 The RJ45 connectors are for the multi-drop serial bus (not ethernet) and allow the SBC to access the other boards.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "Gravimetric MultiDrop")